 Ranch Reflections are articles written by LRHS students and staff who want to share their experiences, thoughts, and concerns.
 This is a great opportunity for Mustangs to branch out beyond traditional news stories.
 This edition features the special bond LRHS discipline dean Debra Shannon has with Dr. King.
+This is a special reprint from 2018.

 “True nonviolence is more than the absence of violence.
 It is the persistent and determined application of peaceable power to offenses against the community.” – Dr. Martin Luther King